All About Roses

 hints and expert advice to help you care for the queen of flowers.

 Winter has arrived (in the Southern hemisphere), so get ready for pruning your roses.

-And for those "up top" in the US and Europe, the blooms are on the way, it's nearly time for deadheading.
+And for those "up top" in Europe and the U.S, the blooms are here and you will be busy deadheading.
 Where ever you are, there's

 always jobs that needs doing in the rose garden!